vice-grip/starsector-mod-emergent-threats/README.md

 -A modification to the core game's Kinetic Blaster to give it a more unique role
 -Diktat Navy now occasionally fields LG ships as well.
 LG ships can occasionally be bought on the market

 -New Tri-Tachyon ships
--Adjusted doctring to re-enable carriers in TT fleets
+-Adjusted Tri-Tachyon fleet doctrine to re-enable carriers in TT fleets
 -New Diktat/Tri-Tachyon sold energy weapons
 -Upgrades for the Starlight Odyssey (Underworld)

 -New pirate battlecruiser

 -Emergent Technology hullmods, featuring various exotic upgrades that are not a part of Adaptive Subsystems, including cross-mod content
--New bounty board missions, unique boss ships, and technologies for players to face and acquire (requires player level 8+) -A new hybrid fuel/cargo hauler
+-New bounty board missions, unique boss ships, and technologies for players to face and acquire (requires player level 8+)
+-A new hybrid fuel/cargo hauler
 -New sound for the Autopulse Laser